 When you open the C:\Windows\Media folder, you will notice that it includes Windows sounds & sound schemes.
 Among them, you will find 3 MIDI sequence sound files: onestop.mid, flourish.mid & town.mid.
+They are seen on Windows 7, Windows 8.1, and Windows 10 too.

 I happened to be browsing this Media folder when I decided to click on the 39 KB onestop file, out of curiosity.
 I loved what I heard!